How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

-For knowledge and skills gained in the math classroom to persist beyond high school (and to be useful in the future), students need to have a deep understanding of the concepts involved.
-This should be beyond just being able to replicate a method on an exam.
+For knowledge and skills gained in the math classroom to persist beyond high school (and be useful in the future), an effective math education is essential.
+It ensures students have a deep understanding of the concepts involved beyond simply replicating a method on an exam.

 Obviously, within the current education system, there are constraints and external pressures to take into account.

 Here, I take you through 9 key teaching strategies for introducing new concepts.
-These will enhance student understanding while increasing their ability to learn math in a way, so that the knowledge and skills gained persist beyond the next assessment!
+These will enhance student understanding while increasing their ability to learn math so that the knowledge and skills gained persist beyond the next assessment!

 While this article will focus on classroom practice and planning learning cycles to help students understand new concepts, these principles also apply to independent learning and revision.